lamm45/immimaps/README.md

 # immimaps: United States immigration statistics on map

-This repository contains a Python package that can be used to visualize United States immigration statistics on U.S. and world maps.
+This repository contains a Python package that can be used to visualize United States immigration statistics on U.S. (and later, world) maps.
 Currently, only PERM data is supported.
 PERM data refers to employer-sponsored applications for lawful permanent resident, also known as employment-based green card applications.